Measures of Success 2019

 More Data and Statistics

-Adams County Animal Shelter/Adoption Center is an open-admission animal shelter, meaning we take in all animals regardless of age, breed, health, and/or temperament.
-We do not euthanize for time or space, meaning there is also no set time limit for how long a pet can remain in our care while awaiting its forever home.
+Adams County Animal Shelter/Adoption Center is an open-admissions shelter and follows the socially conscious sheltering philosophy principles.
+This means we take in animals regardless of age, breed, health, and/or temperament, and place all healthy and behaviorally-sound animals.
+We do not euthanize for time or space, and there is no set time limit for how long a pet can remain in our care while awaiting its forever home.

-Adams County Animal Shelter also partners with more than 40 rescues organizations, and numerous animal shelters along the Front Range to place animals with a variety of differing medical and behavior support needs.
-Together we are making a difference.
+Adams County Animal Shelter/Adoption Center partners with more than 40 rescue organizations, and numerous animal shelters along the Front Range to place animals with a variety of differing medical and behavior support needs.
+Together, we are making a difference.